button_1

 THE TROLLEY SOLUTION

-Danger.
-Violence.
-Drug Wars.
-These were the terms that dominated stories of the El Paso-Juarez border.
-For Peter Svarzbein, the border was so much more than these things: it was also home.
-Reaching back into the past to construct a future that seemed impossible, even preposterous, in 2010 Peter began The El Paso International Trolley Project, the final thesis for his Masters Art degree, in which he re-imagined an existence for the historical trolley that connected downtown El Paso to downtown Juarez.
+Reaching back into the past to construct a future that seemed impossible, even preposterous, in 2010, Peter began the El Paso Transnational Trolley Project, in which he re-imagined an existence for the historical streetcar that once connected downtown El Paso to downtown Juárez.

 trolley_book_OSCAR_10.5x9_end